 KLC created the state's first workers' compensation self-insured group program in 1978 and consolidated its self-insured programs in 1987 in response to customer needs.
 Cities could not find affordable insurance, so KLC started a pool to serve them.
 These self-insured programs are member-owned and governed by a Board of Trustees comprised of representatives from the participating members.
 All insurance programs are nonprofit and are operated in the public interest.

-Cities, their agencies, boards, commissions, units of local government, and other non-profit public purpose organizations are eligible to participate.
+Cities, their agencies, boards, commissions, units of local government, and other nonprofit public purpose organizations are eligible to participate.

-Kentucky League of Cities members report losses to a triage nurse who assist injured workers in getting the appropriate treatment in a timely manner.
+Kentucky League of Cities members report losses to a triage nurse who assists injured workers in getting the appropriate treatment in a timely manner.
 These nurses specialize in occupational injuries and are available 24/7/365.